SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Slamming both hands into the ground, the user can cause a large rectangle wall of earth to pop up in front up them, covering whatever attack someone may be directing at them.

-Chakra: 16, \+6 if destroyed
+Chakra: 20, +4 if not targeting yourself
 Range: 16
-Special: Interrupt
 Speed: 8
 Seal Speed: 8

-Tags: Interrupt, AoE
+Tags: Interrupt

 Effects:
-This creates a wall 4 yards wide and 3 yards high that takes the hit from an attack.
-This wall absorbs 200 \+ 10\* (Ninjutsu damage bonus) damage.
-If destroyed, any remaining damage carries on to you (in which case you cannot defend against it further) or whoever else you used this to protect (in which case, they can).

-As implied up there, this can be used to protect anyone in range.
-However, Earth Shore Return can't be used against melee attacks, or ranged attacks originating 5 yards or less away from you.
-After having all its HP depleted, or at the end of the IC it was used on, the wall crumbles into dirt and gravel.
+You parry an attack against anyone in range with a +3 bonus.
+Earth Shore Return can't be used against attacks originating 5 yards or less away from its target.

-This wall takes double damage from Raiton, and half
-damage from Suiton.
-The Wall is considered to be Blocking for any relevant interactions (such as Fuuma Shuriken).
+This works against elements that are weak to it up to A rank, elements that are strong to it up to C-rank, and all other Jutsu (including Taijutsu that begin more than 5 Yards away) up to B-rank.

 ### **Kaigeki Chite \- Crushing Earth Hand**